|

 Instructions

-To a medium saucepan, add the double cream and the granulated sugar, and whisk to combine.
+In a medium saucepan, whisk double cream and granulated sugar.

 Cream and sugar in a saucepan